 “The secretary of state must refer the bid to Ofcom, to assess whether it would result in too much media power being concentrated in too few hands.”

 (It also cites a group called Hacked Off, which again doesn’t make particularly competition-related arguments.)
 Elsewhere in the Guardian there’s Nils Pratley, arguing that the investors could get a better deal, and Polly Toynbee, arguing that the Murdoch empire is essentially a force for evil.
 Which are perfectly respectable arguments, on their own terms.
 But there is no organised fightback on competition grounds.
 The Economist magazine is getting exercised about this stuff, generally in a good way, but we can’t rely on them.

-There should be a go-to expert group that monitors competition issues and presents a big fuckoff statement in no uncertain terms about monopolising influence, the dangers of monopolies, links to various blogs and podcasts and reports and studies and a whole worldview about how to think about this stuff.
+There should be a go-to expert group in Europe that monitors competition issues and presents big fuckoff statements in no uncertain terms about monopolising influence, the dangers of monopolies, links to various blogs and podcasts and reports and studies and a whole worldview about how to think about this stuff.
 This would be a group that any journalist writing about these issues, whether it’s the Guardian, the FT, Le Monde, WSJ, BBC or anyone else, would automatically turn to, if only to say they’ve got balance in their stories.

 - Blogging has been rather scarce because I’m writing a new book, about the Finance Curse.
 I’m on sabbatical from TJN while I write it.
 This blog is entirely my own opinion – it is not necessarily the position of TJN or anyone else.